OpenGeoportal/Data-Ingest/docker/README.md

 Note that in some platforms, you will need to install docker-machine in addition to docker and compose.

+Depending on where you have placed the directory, you may need to enable file-sharing.

+See the section 'Data-Ingest' below to build the jar for the data ingest component with the correct configuration.

 After that, to build and run the system for the first time you want to go to the root directory and run _docker-compose_.
 If you run the system on your local machine, you can type:
  ```bash
   docker-compose up